 Adenauer, who was Chancellor until age 87, was dubbed “Der Alte” (“the old man”).
 British historian Roy Jenkins says he was “the oldest statesman ever to function in elected office.”
 He belied his age by his intense work habits and his uncanny political instinct.
 He displayed a strong dedication to a broad vision of market-based liberal democracy and anti-communism.
 A shrewd politician, Adenauer was deeply committed to a Western-oriented foreign policy and restoring the position of West Germany on the world stage.
 He worked to restore the West German economy from the destruction of World War II to a central position in Europe, presiding over the German Economic Miracle.
 He reestablished the German military (Bundeswehr) in 1955.
-He came to terms with France, which made possible the economic unification of Western Europe.
+He came to terms with France, which made the economic unification of Western Europe possible.

 January 5, 1919

 The insurrection of the communist Spartakus group in Berlin began on January 5 and lasted for seven days before it was put down.
 A few days later the leaders of the group, Karl Liebknecht and Rosa Luxemburg, were assassinated.

 70 years after its creation Georg Buchner’s Dantons Tod was performed for the first time by the “Neue freie Volksbuhne”.

 January 5, 1921

 Friedrich Durrenmatt is born in Konolfinger, Switzerland.
 Durrenmatt was one of the leading Swiss dramatists of the 20th century.
 Among his plays are Romulus der Große (1949), Die Ehe des Herrn Mississippi (1952), Der Besuch der alten Dame (1956) and Die Physiker (1952).